 Additional information regarding The University of Tampa may be obtained by contacting the Florida Department of Education, Division of Colleges and Universities, 325 W. Gaines St., Tallahassee, FL 32399; telephone (850) 245-0505.

-The University of Tampa is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate and master’s degrees.
+The University of Tampa is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award baccalaureate, master’s and doctoral degrees.
 Questions regarding this accreditation status may be directed to Commission on Colleges, 1866 Southern Lane, Decatur, GA 30025; telephone (404) 679-4500.

 The Florida State Authorization Reciprocity Agreements Council (FL-SARA Council) is the appellate body for addressing written student complaints regarding interstate distance education in SARA states.
 Information about the FL-SARA Council complaint process can be found at www.fldoe.org/sara.